robdodson/robdodson.github.com/source/_posts/2013-08-27-shadow-dom-the-basics.markdown

 ## Support <a href="#" id="support"></a>

-In order to try the examples, I suggest you use [Chrome Canary](https://www.google.com/intl/en/chrome/browser/canary.html) 33 or greater.
+In order to try the examples, I suggest you use Google Chrome, v33 or greater.

-Also make sure you've enabled the following in Chrome's `about:flags`.

-√ Experimental Web Platform features<br>
-√ Experimental JavaScript<br>

 ## Codez! <a href="#" id="codez"></a>